 Format Internet required?
-Device Required apps Accessibility Features Screen reader compatible Online webbook Yes Computer, tablet, phone An Internet browser (Chrome, Firefox, Edge, or Safari) WCAG 2.0 AA compliant, option to enlarge text, and compatible with browser text-to-speech tools Yes PDF No Computer, Adobe Reader print copy computer) or a printer computer) or a Ability to highlight and annotate the text.
+Device Required apps Accessibility Features Screen reader compatible Online webbook Yes Computer, tablet, phone An Internet browser (Chrome, Firefox, Edge, or Safari) WCAG 2.0 AA compliant, option to enlarge text, and compatible with browser text-to-speech tools Yes PDF No Computer, print copy Adobe Reader (for reading on a computer) or a printer Ability to highlight and annotate the text.
 If reading on the computer, you can zoom in.
 Unsure EPUB No Computer, tablet, phone An eReader app Option to enlarge text, change font style, size, and colour.
 Unsure HTML No Computer, tablet, phone An Internet browser (Chrome, Firefox, Edge, or Safari) WCAG 2.0 AA compliant and compatible with browser text-to-speech tools.
 Yes